-We acknowledge that children with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
+We acknowledge that children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges.
 We are aware that additional barriers can exist when recognising abuse and neglect in this group of children.
-This can include assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; children with SEN and disabilities can be disproportionally impacted by things like bullying- without outwardly showing any signs; and communication barriers and difficulties in overcoming these barriers.
+This can include assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration; these children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children; the potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and communication barriers and difficulties in managing or reporting these challenges.
+Further information can be found in the DfE's SEND Code of Practice 0 to 25 and Supporting Pupils at School with Medical Conditions.